Indigenous Amazonians Don’t Develop Alzheimer’s. Why?

 Is there any surefire way to prevent Alzheimer’s or other dementias?
 Data published in The Lancet found that as many as 40 percent of dementia cases are preventable by addressing modifiable, lifestyle-related risk factors, such as high blood pressure and obesity.
 And yet, there are some people who, even though they follow every science-backed suggestion about lowering their risk, still do develop this mysterious disease.
 Scientists are working to understand whether there are any changes we can make to our lifestyles that offer us extra protection.

-One place they’re looking: isolated communities in the Amazon, who don’t use modern technology, don’t eat mass produced foods, and don’t experience many to any of the health risks related to living in the “developed” world.
-Researchers have identified a couple Indigenous groups in the Bolivian Amazon who almost never develop Alzheimer’s — in fact, these groups have the lowest rates of brain and heart disease ever measured.
+One place they’re looking: isolated communities in the Amazon, who don’t use modern technology, don’t eat mass produced foods, and don’t experience most of the health risks related to living in the “developed” world.
+Researchers have identified a couple Indigenous groups in the Bolivian Amazon who almost never develop Alzheimer’s.
+In fact, these groups have the lowest rates of brain and heart disease ever measured.

 For the last two decades, researchers from the University of Southern California have studied Bolivia’s Tsimané community.
 Here’s what they’ve learned so far.